Biden gives green light to bipartisan infrastructure plan

 Thune said there were questions about whether watchdogs, including the Congressional Budget Office, would recognize some of the funding mechanisms as achieving savings.

-Reporting by David Morgan and Richard Cowan; Additional reporting by Susan Cornwell, Jarrett Renshaw, Makini Brice and Susan Heavey; Editing by Scott Malone, Lincoln Feast, Paul Simao and Sonya Hepinstall
+Reporting by David Morgan and Richard Cowan; Additional reporting by Andrea Shalal, Susan Cornwell, Jarrett Renshaw, Makini Brice and Susan Heavey; Editing by Scott Malone and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.